pingcap/docs-cn/dev/reference/tools/data-migration/features/manually-handling-sharding-ddl-locks.md

 Currently, the above unlocking process is not atomic.
 Therefore, after the owner successfully executes the DDL, if a DM-worker restarts during the period of asking other DM-workers to skip the DDL, then the DM-worker might fail to skip the DDL.

-At this point, the lock information on `DM-master` has been removed and the restarted DM-worker will continue to synchronize the DDL, but as other DM-workers (including the previous owner) has synchronized the DDL and continued the synchronization process, this DM-worker will never see the DDL lock be unlocked automatically.
+At this point, the lock information on `DM-master` has been removed and the restarted DM-worker will continue to replicate the DDL, but as other DM-workers (including the previous owner) has replicated the DDL and continued the replication process, this DM-worker will never see the DDL lock be unlocked automatically.

 #### Manual solution

-Suppose that now we have the same upstream and downstream table structures and the same demand for merging tables and synchronization as in the manual solution of [Some DM-workers go offline](#scenario-1-some-dm-workers-go-offline).
+Suppose that now we have the same upstream and downstream table structures and the same demand for merging tables and replication as in the manual solution of [Some DM-workers go offline](#scenario-1-some-dm-workers-go-offline).

-When `DM-master` automatically executes the unlocking process, the owner (`DM-worker-1`) successfully executes the DDL and continues the synchronization process, and the DDL lock information has been removed from `DM-master`.
+When `DM-master` automatically executes the unlocking process, the owner (`DM-worker-1`) successfully executes the DDL and continues the replication process, and the DDL lock information has been removed from `DM-master`.
 But at this point, if `DM-worker-2` restarts during the period of asking `DM-worker-2` to skip the DDL, then the skipping process might fail.

-After `DM-worker-2` restarts, it will try to synchronize the waiting DDL lock before it restarted.
-At this point, a new lock will be created on `DM-master`, and the DM-worker will become the owner of the lock (other DM-workers have executed/skipped the DDL by now and are continuing the synchronization process).
+After `DM-worker-2` restarts, it will try to replicate the waiting DDL lock before it restarted.
+At this point, a new lock will be created on `DM-master`, and the DM-worker will become the owner of the lock (other DM-workers have executed/skipped the DDL by now and are continuing the replication process).

 The operation processes are: